 Things You Need to Know about New Vikings QB Brett Rypien

-Last updated on August 31st, 2024 at 06:48 pm
+Last updated on February 11th, 2025 at 07:35 pm

 The Minnesota Vikings signed Brett Rypien after the team waived its draft pick Jaren Hall.
 The new Vikings QB made it to the roster after being cut from the Bears last Tuesday.
 Thus, he will be part of the quarterback roster with Nick Mullens and Sam Darnold.
 First-round pick JJ McCarthy will be out of the season after suffering a knee injury during his preseason debut.